CaioCamatta/Crypto-Trading-Research/README.md

 A "bot" that uses technical indicators tests the profit of multiple trading strategies.

 ## Important
-This is not the smartest way to find good trading strategies. **Use Machine Learning**.
+This is not the smartest way to find good trading strategies for crypto or even stocks or forex. **Machine Learning is the way to go**.

 I ran over 150 million different combinations across different periods of time to see their profits (40 hours to run).
 This is not the correct solution to the problem of finding a good trading strategy.
 The difficulty and time required increase exponentially.
 But it was a nice challenge and I learned a lot from it.
 After I was done I proceeded to learn Machine Learning and Deep Learning.
 If you are thinking about doing a project similar to the one I did here, I'd recommend you go straight to Machine Learning (it's awesome).